critiqjo/cs733/assignment2/README.md

   currentTerm += 1
   votedFor = myId
   change state to Candidate
-  broadcast RequestVote to all servers
+  broadcast RequestVote to all nodes
   ```

 * On `AppendEntries` RPC